 7 Big Ideas

-IBM BLU Acceleration is a group of technologies that enhance DB2 10.5 and help make it extremely suitable for Data Warehouse and Analytics jobs.
+IBM BLU Acceleration for Cloud is a group of technologies that enhance DB2 10.5 and help make it extremely suitable for Data Warehouse and Analytics jobs.
 The video above and the points below illustrate seven of the key ideas behind this technology.

 1. Column Organized Storage